Pascal-Institute/kokonut/README.md

 ### Abstract

 - Inherit abstract of version 2
-- Miner(64 digit hex string converted by public_key.pem) added to data block
+- Miner(64 digit hex string converted by public_key.pem) added to block
 - Reward added for miner(KNT) (Unfortunately, version 2 reward is Invalid)
 - The minimum unit of reward is 0.000001